The Definitive Guide to Flutter App Development

 Step 1) Learn the Basics of Dart

-Google provides excellent free resources for learning Dart through the official Dart website, Dart Academy, and Dart code labs.
+Google offers excellent free resources for learning Dart through its official website, Dart Academy, and Dart code labs.
 I recommend going through their trails and coding exercises to get a strong foundation in Dart before moving on to Flutter.

 Step 2) Get Familiar with Flutter